 \section{Introduction}

 Recent cosmological observations suggest that our universe is currently experiencing acceleration \cite{rr1, Teg, Kowal, Komatsu, suzuki11}, as well as having undergone a period of acceleration during its early stage known as cosmic inflation \cite{planckinflation}.
 The early acceleration phase is attributed to the inflation \cite{guth}, while dark energy is believed to be responsible for the late-time acceleration.
 Both dark energy and inflaton are fluid sources with negative pressure components that provide acceleration.
 A fascinating possibility is that these two eras of acceleration, inflation and late-time acceleration, may be interconnected.
 It is conceivable that dark energy and inflation arise from the same underlying physical mechanism, manifesting at different stages in the universe's evolution.
-However, no comprehensive theory currently convincingly explains the connection between inflation and late-time acceleration, particularly considering the vast disparity in energy scales between these two phenomena.
+However, a comprehensive theory needs to be revised to explain the connection between inflation and late-time acceleration, particularly considering the vast disparity in energy scales between these two phenomena.

 The concept of cosmic acceleration is often explained through scalar fields.
-In the context of inflation, a scalar field with a non-zero mass term is assumed to drive the dynamics, resulting in an acceleration period during the slow-roll limit.
+In the context of inflation, a scalar field with a nonzero mass term is assumed to drive the dynamics, resulting in an acceleration period during the slow-roll limit.
 Various potential functions for scalar fields have been proposed in the literature for inflation, as seen in references \cite{ref1,ref2,newinf,ref4,ref6,ref7,ref8}.
 A review article, reference \cite{ref9}, provides a detailed list of these proposed inflationary models.
-The quintessence theory is a straightforward model for dynamical dark energy \cite{Ratra,Barrow}.
+The quintessence theory is a straightforward model for dynamical dark energy \cite{Ratra, Barrow}.
 This theory involves introducing an adjusting or tracker scalar field \cite{Caldwell98}, which, while rolling down the potential function, can provide acceleration \cite{qq1,qq2,qq3,qq4,qq5,qq6,q15,q16}.
 The quintessence model can also describe the degrees of freedom of other dark energy models, such as the Chaplygin gas fluids \cite{q18,q19,q20}, to provide a unified description for the dark energy components of the universe \cite{q17,q21}.